happy woman with laptop sitting on rock in wilderness still finds it easy to report fraud

 We make preventing fraud incredibly easy with innovative debit card controls that help you monitor your accounts anytime, anywhere through online and mobile banking.
 Easily enroll to set up account alerts, review recent transactions and more – all from your computer or our mobile app.

-Fraud text alerts are a convenient way to receive detailed notifications in the event we detect suspicious activity on your Gate City Bank debit card.
-All you need to do is respond to the text message with a “YES” or “NO” to validate or not validate the transaction.
+Fraud text alerts are a convenient way to receive detailed notifications if we ever detect suspicious activity on your Gate City Bank debit card.
+All you need to do is respond to the text message with a “YES” or “NO” to validate or not validate the transaction in question.
 (Responses are not case-sensitive.)

-It’s simple!
-If we have your current mobile number on file and we detect suspicious activity on your debit card, you’ll receive a text message.
-If you reply “STOP,” you’ll no longer receive text messages and will then be notified of fraud alerts via phone calls, emails or a letter in the mail.
+If we have your current mobile number on file and we detect suspicious activity on your debit card, you’ll automatically receive a text message.
+If you reply “STOP,” you’ll no longer receive text messages and will instead be notified of fraud alerts via phone, email or letters in the mail.
+(Text responses are not case-sensitive.)

 Great question!
 Generally, phishing refers to an outreach attempt by a fraudster who uses social engineering to obtain your sensitive personal information via phone, text, email, fax or other means.
 Fraudulent phone calls – or voice phishing (vishing) – for example, may be made to local phone numbers, and the caller ID may falsely display a specific person’s or institution’s name or phone number.
 However, these phone calls are likely a scam.

-To avoid becoming a victim of a phishing scam:
+To avoid becoming the victim of a phishing scam:

-• Do contact us at your local phone banking number if you’re unsure about the legitimacy of any phone calls.
+• Do contact us if you’re unsure about the legitimacy of any requests.

-• Do review your account transactions regularly and contact us if you find any unauthorized transactions.
+• Do regularly review account transactions and contact us if you notice any unauthorized activity.

 Pro Tip: